Not a crafter? Here’s why you should consider becoming one during the pandemic.

 With so many possibilities, how do you know where to begin?

 Patrick Fratellone, a cardiologist with offices in Connecticut and New York City, recommends various crafts for all types of personalities.
-If you want a craft for dexterity, Fratellone advises to start with something yarn-based, or with a thread.
+If you want a craft for dexterity, Fratellone suggests starting with something yarn-based, or with a thread.
 “If you’re a rugged type of person, build bird houses, or something for the environment,” he said.
 “I make candles because I also raise bees, and I have a lot of wax,” he said, noting that it’s about keeping your hands active.

 There are many free online classes on topics that include cloth dyeing, building a bird house and making jewelry.
 The bottom line is that you want to create something concrete, yet something that warms the heart and creates a bit of joy.